Hollywood Suite: Ownership

-According to CRTC records As of May 2022, the largest shareholders in Hollywood Suite Inc. are actress Ellen Dubin (widow of Jay Switzer, who died in 2018) at 22.11%, Farmhouse Productions owner Kent Sobey (a relative of deceased previous shareholder Donald Sobey) at 15.38%, and ThinkFilm founder Jeff Sackman at 14.23%, with other shareholders holding combined interests of 50.05%.
+According to CRTC records As of May 2022, the largest shareholders in Hollywood Suite Inc. were actress Ellen Dubin (widow of Jay Switzer, who died in 2018) at 22.11%, Farmhouse Productions owner Kent Sobey (a relative of deceased previous shareholder Donald Sobey) at 15.38%, and ThinkFilm founder Jeff Sackman at 14.23%, with other shareholders holding combined interests of 50.05%.

-Sony subsidiary AXN Investments holds a net 46.66% interest in a subsidiary which owns the 90s and 00s Movies channels (formerly AXN Movies and Sony Movie Channel respectively), with the 70s and 80s Movies channels remaining wholly owned by Hollywood Suite.
+In turn, Sony subsidiary AXN Investments held a net 46.66% interest in a subsidiary which owned the 90s and 00s Movies channels (formerly AXN Movies and Sony Movie Channel respectively), with the 70s and 80s Movies channels remaining wholly owned by Hollywood Suite.

 On September 25, 2024, Anthem Sports & Entertainment announced its intent to acquire Hollywood Suite for an undisclosed amount, pending CRTC approval.
-The deal was approved by the CRTC in September 2025.
+Although it was reported that the acquisition had been completed in June 2025, CRTC only approved the deal three months later.

 David Kines remains president of the networks, while Kines and SVP of operations Quincy Raby subsequently received expanded roles within Anthem.